Atomic Design in Mind

 Finally, we come to the top of our pyramid or bottom depending on how you want to look at it, pages!
 Pages are the level we're used to thinking in.
 It encapsulates everything from earlier in the atomic chain.
 This is our whole atomic universe in its entirety.
 At this point, we have assembled and ordered all our elements into one cohesive entity.

 ``` _pages/ _home-page.scss _blog-page.scss _contact-page.scss _shop-page.scss ```

 Above illustrates how you can begin to break down all your styles into these smaller to larger groupings.
 You utilize a more tangible and intuitive system of creating and ordering your style-sheets.
-This offers many benefits not only for you but also your team and the client.
+This offers many benefits not only for you but also for your team and the client.

 When your code is more modular and reusable your life gets easier and sanity stays intact.
-Breaking down your whole sites design patterns into bite-sized chunks make it easier to understand and follow.
+Breaking down your whole site's design patterns into bite-sized chunks makes it easier to understand and follow.
 This is not too far from the React philosophy of breaking your larger jsx components down into increasingly smaller components.
 This simplification of code leads to being able to easily use and combine elements into new complex forms.

 One of the big benefits of atomic design is that you can present your file structure to anyone, be it the client or new member of your team and it will intuitively make sense from just looking at the structure and what the file pertains to.
 You may find yourself sacrificing huge style-sheet files for many smaller files but that gives you a significantly wider yet focused view of all your styles, thus giving you more control.